Irish Red and White Setter Breed Summary

 Fun, Loving, Energetic, Intelligent and Loyal

-Early on, these doggie used to come in either red or red and white, though breeders began to put their focus on developing pure red doggies instead!
-This led to the red and white setters almost disappearing *whine...*.
+Early on, these dogs used to come in either red or red and white, though breeders began to put their focus on developing pure red dogs and this led to the red and white setters almost disappearing.
 Fortunately, they were saved from extinction and are now considered two separate breeds!

 As they are predominantly gun dogs, they sometimes take a while to catch on with training, but eventually will make fantastically reliable hunters!
 They have a real passion for life and also do great with children as well.

-Fun Fact: They were first shown at the the Westminster Kennel Club show, in 1877!
+Fun Fact: They were first shown at the Westminster Kennel Club show, in 1877!

 |Lifespan||10 - 14 Years|

 |Height (at the withers)||Males and Females 56cm - 66cm|